alejandrogarciasalas/blog/_posts/2015-10-30-hello-world.md

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse quis porta mauris.

-However, you need to inject html if you'd like a citation footer.
-I will be working on a way to hopefully sidestep this inconvenience.

 <blockquote>
   <p>
     Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.